 Voice reinforcement

 Number of bench microphones – 7 for the justices.
 Push to mute.
-Courts decide if this is momentary or toggle?
 Recommended: gooseneck microphones and momentary mute

 Lectern for the speaker

-Clerk – at the clerks desk
+Clerk – at the clerks desk rarely used, default is to be muted when system is turned on

-Bailiff
+Bailiff rarely used, default is to be muted when system is turned on

 Two Wireless handheld/lavalier – to enable the clerk to call the calendar standing up

-Three Additional audio inputs (line level). - to enable for the output of a portable audio systems (used occasionally ceremonial events).
+Three Additional audio inputs (line level). - To enable for the output of a portable audio systems (used occasionally ceremonial events).
 Locate one at the rack, one at the end of the bench and one elsewhere in the room (back)

 Audio playback from FTR or other recorder